 SketchUp is a free 3D modeling program which can be use to design 3D models of buildings, a new piece of furniture for your home, exhibit booth, stage, part or other objects.

-SketchUp was released in 2000 as a general 2D and 3D modeling software.
-It was then acquired by Google in 2006.
-It was renamed Google SketchUp and had a free and Pro (paid) version.
-Trimble Inc purchased SketchUp from Google in 2012.
-It continues to grow and be used by millions around the world.
+SketchUp was released in 2000 as a general 2D/3D modeling software.
+It was then acquired by Google in 2006 and renamed Google SketchUp.
+Trimble purchased SketchUp from Google in 2012, and the software continues to evolve and be used by millions around the world.